RFIC Design

 • You work on your tiny block inside a module inside a chip.
 You are forever lost in optimization, debug and interface issues.
 There will be so many specs and corners to meet your performance that will keep your plate full.
 This is more true at senior to senior staff engineer level.
 You start taking more of a lead role after these levels.

 • It’s important to learn how to use the simplest model for the job (instead of the most accurate one).
 Often times during design or debugging, you will be making models of things to understand.
-The writer itself used to make very accurate models and take pride in it, only to realize later that it had lost intuition or it has become too intimidating that no one will ever make an effort to understand it.
+The writer itself used to make very accurate models and take pride in it, only to realize later that it had lost intuition, or it has become too intimidating that no one will ever make an effort to understand it.
 Keep your models simple and intuitive.